 9. The User will ensure that no consumption of alcohol, no smoking, no watching of TV programmes (on equipment plugged into the mains - including use of iPlayer) takes place in the Family Centre

 10. The church may terminate this agreement immediately at any time if there is a breach of these conditions by the User, or what is deemed by the church to be inappropriate behaviour.

 11. The User needs to ensure that they comply with relevant legislation if they are dealing with young people or vulnerable adults

-12. Cars should be parked in the car park at right angles to the centre (two cars for the small room and four cars for the large room).
+12. Cars should be parked in the car park at right angles to the centre (three cars for the small room and four cars for the large room).
+Vehicles and their contents are left at owners’ risk.
 The gate to the car park is not locked.
 Those in the first car arriving for an event open the gate, those in the last car leaving at the end of an event close the gate.
 Users are required not to park on the green, since this belongs to the City Council and there is a sign saying “Do not park on the Grass”.
-In terms of respecting our neighbours, please be quiet in the car park when arriving and leaving, particularly in the evening, and ensure that you leave the car park promptly at the end of your booking to allow its use by those using the Family Centre after you.
-There is on street parking in Fishers Lane, and a public car park in Colville Road.
+In terms of respecting our neighbours, please be quiet in the car park, particularly in the evening, and ensure that you leave the car park promptly at the end of your booking to allow its use by those using the Family Centre after you.
+There is on street parking in Fishers Lane.

 13. Both rooms have access to kitchen.
 If you only book one room, you will be required to share the kitchen, toilets and car park with the users of the other room).
 Exclusive use of the kitchen is charged at an extra £4/hr (with small room) and £3/hr (with large room).